harrywang/closesea/docs/README.md

 - generate the metadata (name, description, image file IPFS path, hardcoded traits) json file
 - upload the metadata json file to IPFS and generate the metadata URL
 - return the url
+- `pages/manage-contract.js` is contract owner only.
+Used to change the listing fee and withdraw the listing fee income (an [error](https://user-images.githubusercontent.com/595772/172910166-85649db5-2bf3-40ac-86cc-ff24c2900724.png) is shown if not owner)

 Contract (`createToken` function in `contracts/CloseSea.sol`) does the following: